1994 Indianapolis 500: Race summary

-Pre Race
+Pre race

 Hours before the start, Al Unser Sr. took a ceremonial final lap of the track in an IndyCar, the same car he won the 1987 Indianapolis 500 with.

 General Chuck Yeager lead the flyover in a P-51 Mustang.

 Start

 Clear blue skies dawned on race day, with temperatures in the mid-70s.
 The command to start engines was made on-time at 10:52 a.m.
 EST, and the field pulled away for the pace laps.
 Pole-sitter Al Unser Jr. led fellow front-row starters Emerson Fittipaldi and Raul Boesel.

 As the field came around for the start, Penske teammates Unser and Fittipaldi, driving the Mercedes-powered entries, took off out of turn four.
 They weaved down the frontstretch single-file, blocking, and leaving behind Boesel and the rest of the field behind.
 USAC officials decided not to wave off the start, and Unser led into turn one.
 It quickly became evident to competitors and media that the Penske-Mercedes machines were the class of the field, as many had predicted.

+On lap 6, Dennis Vitolo spun coming out of turn four, but made no contact.
+Vitolo was able to continue, but the incident brought out the first caution of the day.